OWASP/CheatSheetSeries/cheatsheets/SQL_Injection_Prevention_Cheat_Sheet.md

     Statement statement = connection.createStatement( ... );
     ResultSet results = statement.executeQuery( query );
 }

 ...
 ```

 ## Primary Defenses

+- **Option 1: Use of Prepared Statements (with Parameterized Queries)**
+- **Option 2: Use of Properly Constructed Stored Procedures**
+- **Option 3: Allow-list Input Validation**
+- **Option 4: STRONGLY DISCOURAGED: Escaping All User Supplied Input**

 ### Defense Option 1: Prepared Statements (with Parameterized Queries)

-The use of prepared statements with variable binding (aka parameterized queries) is how all developers should first be taught how to write database queries.
-They are simple to write, and easier to understand than dynamic queries.
-Parameterized queries force the developer to first define all the SQL code, and then pass in each parameter to the query later.
-This coding style allows the database to distinguish between code and data, regardless of what user input is supplied.
+When developers are taught how to write database queries, they should be told to use prepared statements with variable binding (aka parameterized queries).
+Prepared statements are simple to write and easier to understand than dynamic queries and parameterized queries force the developer to define all SQL code first and pass in each parameter to the query later.

+If database queries use this coding style, the database will always distinguish between code and data, regardless of what user input is supplied.
+Also, prepared statements ensure that an attacker is not able to change the intent of a query, even if SQL commands are inserted by an attacker.

+#### Safe Prepared Statement in Java

-Prepared statements ensure that an attacker is not able to change the intent of a query, even if SQL commands are inserted by an attacker.
-In the safe example below, if an attacker were to enter the userID of `tom' or '1'='1`, the parameterized query would not be vulnerable and would instead look for a username which literally matched the entire string `tom' or '1'='1`.
+In the safe Java example below, if an attacker were to enter the userID of `tom' or '1'='1`, the parameterized query would look for a username which literally matched the entire string `tom' or '1'='1`.
+Thus, the database would be protected against injections of malicious SQL code.

-Language specific recommendations:

-- Java EE – use `PreparedStatement()` with bind variables
-- .NET – use parameterized queries like `SqlCommand()` or `OleDbCommand()` with bind variables
-- PHP – use PDO with strongly typed parameterized queries (using bindParam())
-- Hibernate - use `createQuery()` with bind variables (called named parameters in Hibernate)
-- SQLite - use `sqlite3_prepare()` to create a [statement object](http://www.sqlite.org/c3ref/stmt.html)

-In rare circumstances, prepared statements can harm performance.
-When confronted with this situation, it is best to either a) strongly validate all data or b) escape all user supplied input using an escaping routine specific to your database vendor as described below, rather than using a prepared statement.

-**Safe Java Prepared Statement Example**:

 The following code example uses a `PreparedStatement`, Java's implementation of a parameterized query, to execute the same database query.